gravatar/hovercards/README.md

 ## License

-TODO: Describe the license of the Gravatar Hovercards library here.
+TODO: Create a LICENSE.md file and describe the license of the Gravatar Hovercards library here.